dojo/docs/loader/amd.rst

   * rawConfig: the value of ``require.rawConfig``

 The various configuration variables that apply to the loader are discussed in detail in their relevant sections.
-The section :ref:`Configuration Reference` includes a list of all reserved configuration variables.
+The section `Configuration Reference`_ includes a list of all reserved configuration variables.

 ======
 has.js